ASzot/rl-toolkit/README.md

 ![HER](https://github.com/ASzot/rl-toolkit/blob/master/bench_plots/her.png)

 # Sources
+* The SAC code is a clone of https://github.com/denisyarats/pytorch_sac.
+  The license is at `rlf/algos/off_policy/denis_yarats_LICENSE.md`
 * The PPO and rollout storage code is based on https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.
 * The environment preprocessing uses a stripped down version of https://github.com/openai/baselines.